acm-uiuc/merch-embedded/README.md

 ## API

-Every request through the API has a token in the header that is unique to groot.
+Requests to the device must contain a valid token in the Authorization Header for a request to be processed.
-This way, only groot can make requests to vend things.
-The token is stored in the request header.
+As of now the only token will be given solely to the groot merch service, so if you wish to make merch requests go through groot.

 ### Vend a location

 To vend a list of items, POST a request to `/vend`.
 The request is of the form
 ```json